janekfleper/typst-fancy-units/docs/manual.typ

 I used the same names for the functions ```typc num()```, ```typc unit()```, ```typc qty()``` etc. and tried to use same (or at least similar) names for the options.
 However, this package is not supposed to be a port of siunitx.
 There are already two Typst packages available that aim to replace siunitx, namely #link("https://typst.app/universe/package/unify/")[unify] and #link("https://typst.app/universe/package/metro/")[metro].
+For the formatting of numbers there is also the package #link("https://typst.app/universe/package/zero")[zero].

 My goal was to create a package to format numbers and units that makes use of the Typst language and the built-in styling as much as possible.
 This package therefore does not have to be nearly as complex as siunitx, which I consider a good thing.